google/eng-edu/ml/cc/README.md

 6. Navigate to the folder with your exercises (the location where you unzipped the files in Step #2).
 Click on an .ipynb exercise to run it.

+    Alternatively, you can click the Upload button in the Docker web interface and upload the .ipynb files via the filesystem.

 ## Running Datalab on Google Cloud